 Employee Retention Tax Credit

-If you did not apply for the PPP Loan and experienced a 50% or greater reduction is sales (see criteria below ) you may want to consider the Employee Retention Tax Credit
+If you experienced a 50% or greater reduction is sales (see criteria below ) you may want to consider the Employee Retention Tax Credit

 Employers are eligible for a 50 percent refundable payroll tax credit on wages paid up to $10,000 per employee (A maximum credit of $5000 per employee) during the crisis.
 The credit would be available to employers whose businesses were disrupted due to virus shutdowns and had a decrease in gross receipts of 50 percent or more when compared to the same quarter last year.
 For employers with over 100 full-time employees, qualified wages are wages paid to employees when they aren’t providing services due to COVID-19 related circumstances.